HMAS Nepal (G25): Design and construction

 The ship's armament consisted of six 4.7-inch QF Mark XII guns in three twin mounts, a single 4-inch QF Mark V gun, a 2-pounder 4-barrel Pom Pom, four 0.5-inch machine guns, four 20 mm Oerlikon anti-aircraft guns, four .303 Lewis machine guns, two Pentad dual torpedo launcher tube sets (with 8 torpedoes carried), two depth-charge throwers and one depth-charge chute (with 45 charges carried).
 The 4-inch gun was removed later in Nepal's career.

 The ship was laid down as Norseman by John I. Thornycroft and Company at Woolston, Hampshire on 9 September 1939.
 She was launched on 4 December 1941.
 Later in December, an air raid on the shipyard saw Norseman take serious damage; a direct hit nearly cut the destroyer in two.
 The ship was repaired, during which her name was changed to Nepal, honouring Nepal's contribution to the British war effort.
 Nepal was commissioned into the RAN on 11 May 1942: although commissioned as an Australian warship, she remained the property of the Royal Navy.
-The warship cost 402,939 pounds to build.
+The warship cost £402,939 to build.